 Holy Tamale it’s a recipe for Nopales Tamales!
 The long awaited nopale tamale recipe is recorded and being written down on The Vegetarian Blog!
 After the 5th Annual Nopales Festival, the doors have opened for me to a whole new business opportunity, which I will briefly narrate.
 But first I want to thank those that patiently have been waiting for this recipe and I’m grateful for your continuous support!

 There is something very exotic about eating beautiful flowers, and somehow this lovely concept of edible flowers invokes a feeling of delicacy and romance to a plate.
-The hibiscus flower has a natural tartness property, so I combine it with the creaminess of avocados and sweetness of fresh squeezed orange juice to create this ambrosial and tropical taco!
+The hibiscus flower has a natural tartness property, so I combine it with the creaminess of avocados and sweetness of caramelized onions to create this ambrosial and tropical taco!
 I really hope you enjoy this taco.
 Yay for the TACOS!!!
 (P.S. keep rooting for the Mexican soccer team!)Continue reading →

 This creamy broccoli and almond soup is one of my favorite soups that is delightful and very healthy.
 I was recently in San Diego and stayed at a dear girlfriend’s house, she is a beautiful mother, great cook & cancer survivor.
 I was telling her about this soup that is convenient to make if you are in a hurry, feeling tired, or in need of magical power for your brain this dish is perfect for creating a delicious and nutritious soup!
 A bonus to it is: that it’s creamy from the roasted almonds and cauliflower…. oh yeah!!!
 Continue reading →

 I love everything or anything with coconut; coconut milk, coconut cream, coconut oil, etc. It is a great ingredient to substitute dairy in a curry sauce, creamy soup or just about anything fabulous!
 Continue reading →